hmis-tools/hmis-api-server/INSTALL.md

     ```shell
         $> cp src/main/resources/dev.properties.example src/main/resources/dev.properties
     ```
     Open the new file and enter the database username and password that you created in steps 1 and 2.
-You'll add more entries to this file once you have information for Google authentication (see "Set up OAuth authentication" below).
+Note that the file has default values for client id and client key.
+Many users can continue to use these, but see "Set up OAuth authentication" below for more details.

 Import sample data (or real data, if you have some):
 ---------------------------------------------------